Having the support of a birth doula is one of the best decisions you can make for your birth. That shouldn’t have to change because of Covid-19.

 AS YOUR BIRTH DOULA – VIRTUAL OR IN-PERSON – I’LL ALSO…

 - Help you determine whether you’re really in labor, and what to do when you’re feeling nervous, uncomfortable, or overwhelmed

 - Teach and guide you and your partner through pain coping techniques, and remind you of how to use them when you really need them

 - Provide support via video-chat and/or phone support during your labor

-- Provide informational support and levelheaded guidance as your labor progresses
+- Provide informational support, emotional comfort, and levelheaded guidance as your labor progresses